Saint Paul Classic’s

 Yes!
 We work with local bike shops to provide SAG support.
 There are about 40 Ride Marshals patrolling the course who liason with our various SAG vehicles if there is an incident.

-Yes, the route is signed, volunteers will direct you as well, and riders also receive a map when they check in.
+Yes, the route has signage.
+Police officers and volunteers will direct you as well.
+Riders receive a map when they check in too.

 Is it a fundraiser?